Frequently Asked Questions (FAQs)

 Q: How should I dress?

 A: Folks living in the Sierra foothills tend to be pretty casual in general, but you will see all manner of dress at our worship services.
 Some people dress down, and others like to dress up.
-Our 8:30 a.m. worship is more casual, but you will see people wearing both shorts and suits at both the 8:30 and 11 a.m. services.
+You will see people wearing both shorts and suits at our services.

 Q: Can I attend Bible study and church activities if I’m not a member of your church?